Catani's generalization of collinear factorization breaking: Generalized collinear and soft-collinear factorization

 \section{Generalized collinear and soft-collinear factorization}

-In this section, we disseminate Stefano Catani's new ideas on the generalization of QCD factorization of hard scattering amplitudes in the collinear and simultaneous soft-collinear limits.
-The generalization of collinear factorization in \eq{eq:TLcoll_factorization}, to two sets of collinear partons, denoted by $c_A$ and $c_B$, with parent momenta $\wp_A$ and $\wp_B$, respectively, is as follows
+In this section, we disseminate Stefano Catani's new ideas on the generalization of QCD factorization of hard-scattering amplitudes in the collinear and simultaneous soft-collinear limits.
+The generalization of collinear factorization in \eq{eq:TLcoll_factorization}, to two sets of collinear partons, denoted by $c_A$ and $c_B$, with parent momenta $\wp_A$ and $\wp_B$, respectively, is as follows:

-Strictly speaking, \eq{eq:TLcoll_fact_2sets} is valid to all orders in perturbation theory only in the TL collinear region (see, Fig.~\ref{fig:TL}).
-However, as discussed in section~\ref{sec:collinear_factorization}, collinear factorization must be modified for a general kinematics that includes the SL collinear region~\cite{Catani:2011st}.
-The generalization of collinear factorization to more than one collinear direction, e.g. two collinear directions, does not correspond to the na\"{\i}ve multiplicative expectation, i.e., the product of two splitting amplitudes encoding each collinear splitting according to \eq{eq:SLcoll_factorization}.
-Rather, it is given by a single non-factorizable splitting amplitude acting on the reduced hard scattering amplitude.
-The generalized factorization is as follows
+Strictly speaking, \eq{eq:TLcoll_fact_2sets} is valid to all orders in perturbation theory only in the TL collinear region (see Fig.~\ref{fig:TL}).
+However, as discussed in Sec.~\ref{sec:collinear_factorization}, collinear factorization must be modified for a general kinematics that includes the SL collinear region~\cite{Catani:2011st}.
+The generalization of collinear factorization to more than one collinear direction, e.g., two collinear directions, does not correspond to the naive multiplicative expectation, i.e., the product of two splitting amplitudes encoding each collinear splitting according to \eq{eq:SLcoll_factorization}.
+Rather, it is given by a single nonfactorizable splitting amplitude acting on the reduced hard-scattering amplitude.
+The generalized factorization is as follows:

 and is illustrated in Fig.~\ref{fig:SL}.
 Recently, the first evidence of this generalized factorization was observed in Ref.~\cite{Duhr:2025lyg} in ${\cal N}=4$ super Yang-Mills theory.
 The collinear factorization in~\eq{eq:SLcoll_fact_2sets} can now easily be extended to any number of collinear directions.
 Analogous to \eq{eq:SM_loop_exp}, the splitting amplitude $\sp(c_A,c_B; \wp_A,\wp_B; h)$ has a perturbative expansion, where the splitting amplitude at the tree level fulfills SCF